idyakov/bastion_host_asg/README.md

 Attaching the policy to the role using Terraform<br />
 Creating the IAM instance profile using Terraform<br />
-Assigning the IAM role to an EC2 instance on the fly using Terraform<br /> SSH - Please choose your own keys or create via ssh-keygen, in the code, you can find the name of the key and modify it
+Assigning the IAM role to an EC2 instance on the fly using Terraform<br /> SSH - Please choose your own keys or create via ssh-keygen, in the code, you can find the name of the key and modify it<br />